 If just right is impossible to define then perhaps the best way to understand it is to imagine too little, then go from there.

-Too little means working as hard as you can and still not having enough to provide a better life for your children.
+Too little means working as hard as you can and still not having enough to provide food for your children, let alone a better life.
 Too little is reading about CEO's, athletes, entertainers, hedge fund managers who make as much money in a month as you will make in your life.
 Too little is contributing the best you can within a society that rates those efforts as inconsequential.
 Too little is how too many people feel when their money runs out before the end of the month, even though it is through their efforts that so many of the rich have accumulated such wealth.

 Friday, April 13, 2018